 It is nearly impossible to manufacture golf shafts with precisely the same stiffness in all possible directions of bending.
-This would require too many time-consuming manufacturing procedures and the price of shafts would more than double in price.
-While the top-quality shaft makers do manufacture shafts with very high accuracy and consistency, there are shafts in the golf industry that possess a variation in the consistency of the stiffness about their circumference.
-If severe enough, these inconsistencies can cause misdirection problems when the shaft is installed in such a way that those inconsistencies get in the way of the required bending of the shaft.
-When shafts are identified to be inconsistent in their stiffness, they are said to have a “spine.”
+This would require too many time-consuming manufacturing procedures.
+The price of shafts would more than double in price.
+The top-quality shaft makers can manufacture shafts with very high accuracy and consistency.
+However, there are many shafts produced in the golf industry that are simply not consistent.
+The variables can be in flex, bend point, weight, circumference and even their spine.
+Spining (pronounced “sp-high-ing”) is an important variable to consider.